The Saga Begins With Chapter – 1

 We clasped arms right above our wrists.
 I pulled, accomplishing little more than sinking to my shins.

-“Let’s try this from behind,” I said pulling my legs from the sucking sand.
+“Let’s try this from behind,” I said while pulling my legs from the sucking sand.

 A new series of tremors shook the ground beneath us.
 They were gentler than the first set but no less disconcerting.